 Co-commissioned for Creative Folkestone Triennial 2021 by Creative Folkestone and England's Creative Coast.

-The sculpture is located high up on the East Cliff, overlooking Folkestone’s harbour, and with its two faces is able to look both towards the European mainland and towards England, connecting them, as Folkestone has always done whether as a fortress or a port.
-It is made of chalk and plaster, and will gradually erode and disintegrate.
+The sculpture was located high up on the East Cliff, overlooking Folkestone’s harbour, and with its two faces was able to look both towards the European mainland and towards England, connecting them, as Folkestone has always done whether as a fortress or a port.
+It was made of chalk and plaster, and gradually eroded and disintegrated.
 The artist’s intention was to make a kind of anti-monument, imposing in scale but ephemeral and vulnerable.
 Its disintegration also mirrors (and reflects on) the gradual erosion of the chalk cliffs and coastline.
 The white cliffs of Dover are sometimes referred to as the fortress walls of England.

 Pilar Quinteros works across the media of drawing, sculpture, performance, and video, often in an ephemeral way, designing performance works directly with people gathered together for an event – she is concerned with public space, and in changing perceptions of public spaces through occupying and animating them.
 Her art is often intentionally fragile, sometimes made from recycled materials, so for her the planned disintegration of this sculpture is an important part of its presence.

 This artwork originated in conversations she had during her research visit to Folkstone, and through learning about its history as remembered by the people of the town.
 She noticed the prevalence of military memorials, and the conception of the town as a fortress ringed around with Martello Towers.
 But it was the cliffs and their disintegration that struck her: these wonderful defensive barriers were also ephemeral.

 Film by Oliver Parkin.
 Drone footage by Tom Bishop Photography.
 Audio interview by Jean Wainwright.